CanComertler/CanComertler/README.md

 <h3 align="center">Frontend & Mobile App Developer</h3>

 💡 **About Me**
-- 🚀 Developing with React Native, TypeScript, Firebase, Redux, React, Vite.
+- 🚀 Developing with React Native, TypeScript, Firebase, Tailwind, Redux, React, Vite.
 - 🎨 Passionate about UI/UX and third-party applications in the React ecosystem.
 - 🔥 Aspiring to contribute to open-source projects.